alperenorence/chatbots/README.md

 ## Credits

-* I used this [blog post](https://www.iosapptemplates.com/blog/swiftui/swiftui-chat) to create Chat View.
+* I used this [blog post](https://www.iosapptemplates.com/blog/swiftui/swiftui-chat) to create chat view of this playground.

+Copyright © Alperen Örence